A Little Catching Up Half 3… « The Belmont Rooster

 Auricularia americana (Jelly Tree Ear) at 2:22 PM on 6-26-22, #896-9.

-Hey people!
+Hey all people!
 I hope this submit finds you all doing properly.
 It has been scorching this earlier week.
 It is 99° F as I am starting to jot down this submit.
-There could also be rain inside the forecast for subsequent week so hopefully, the temps cool off a bit.
+There could also be rain inside the forecast for subsequent week so hopefully, the temps will cool off a bit.

 Auricularia americana (Jelly Tree Ear) on 6-26-22, #896-10.

 I made my strategy by the use of the bushes in an house north of the rooster residence to get to the pasture.
 I ran all through a couple of Auricularia americana (Jelly Tree Ear) on a limb that had fallen.
-I’ve seen these sooner than ‘re very weird and type of slimy.
+I’ve seen sooner than they ‘re very weird and type of slimy.

 I did a bit learning on the MushroomExpert.Com and found a variety of points… There are a variety of species of jelly fungi (even in several genera) that differ significantly in traits.
 The issue is “this species is NOT actually Auricularia americana… Auricularia americana grows on conifers, NOT deciduous bushes… You probably can click on on on the hyperlink above to get the complete story.